gonka-ai/gonka-openai/go/README.md

 })
 ```

-This approach ensures that each request is signed with the appropriate transfer address for the endpoint it's targeting.
+This approach ensures that each request is signed with the appropriate provider address for the endpoint it's targeting.

 ## Building from Source